yuzhoumo/blog/content/posts/thinking-as-a-service/index.md

 these tools, but let's make sure that productivity doesn't drop to zero without them.

-We can't take for granted the mental challenge that the act of programming affords, and we need to practice intentionally, sans crutches, lest we lose that skill altogether or never develop it in the first place.
+The act of machine-assisted programming no longer affords enough mental challenge, so we need intentional practice, sans crutches, lest we lose those skills altogether or, for those new to the field, never develop them in the first place.